dhrubo55/personal-blog/content/posts/day-52-implementing-a-basic-bloom-filter-using-java-bitset-api.md

 Bloom filter is a data structure designed to tell you, rapidly and memory-efficiently, whether an element is present in a set.

-The price paid for this efficiency is that a Bloom filter is a **probabilistic data structure**: it tells us that the element either _definitely is not_ in the set or _may be_ in the set.
+The price paid for this efficiency is that a Bloom filter is a **probabilistic data structure**: it tells us that the element either _definitely is not_ in the set or _may be_ in the set

+For example, checking availability of username.
+In this case its a set membership problem, where the set is the list of all registered username.
+The price we pay for efficiency is that it is probabilistic in nature.
+That means, there might be some False Positive results. **False positive means**, it might tell that given username is already taken but actually it’s not. **Interesting Properties of Bloom Filters**